cyberark/conjur-puppet/REFERENCE.md

 - account: Name of the Conjur account that contains this variable.
 - authn_login: The identity you are using to authenticate to the Conjur / DAP instance.
 - authn_api_key: The API key of the identity you are using to authenticate with (must be Sensitive type).
+- cert_file: The absolute path to CA certificate chain for the DAP instance on the agent.
+This variable overrides `ssl_certificate`.
 - ssl_certificate: The _raw_ PEM-encoded x509 CA certificate chain for the DAP instance.
+Overwritten by the contents read from `cert_file` when it is present.
 - version: Conjur API version, defaults to 5.